 Fomepizole is an alcohol dehydrogenase inhibitor used in management of methanol and ethylene glycol poisoning.
-It is not currently available in either Australia or New Zealand.
+It is largely unavailable in Australia or New Zealand but if you are lucky enough to have a supply the details are below:

 Administration: